A quick guide on how to remove a caveat

 How to remove a caveat that has been sealed

-If a caveat has been sealed following the entry of an Appearance the caveat can be removed by consent between the parties.
-This requires a summons being prepared and filed with the court along with a consent order.
-If the parties cannot agree on removing the caveat then a probate claim may need to be issued in court.
-This is the first step to obtaining a court order for the caveat to be removed.
+If a caveat has been sealed following the entry of an Appearance, the caveat can be removed by consent between the parties.
+This requires a summons to be prepared and filed with the court, along with a consent order.
+If the parties cannot agree on removing the caveat, then a probate claim may need to be issued in court.
+This is the first step to getting a court order for the caveat to be removed.
 There can be significant costs implications for the unsuccessful party in this scenario.

 Time limits